The Rules of the Palace Shield Cricket Competition

 (c) for cup matches, elimination from the knock out competition'

 8d.
-Fixtures in the Sunday competition may be postponed during the season (by either team) where grounds become unavailable, or where a fixture clash occurs, as long as sufficient notice is given.
-This notice must be at least 7 days before the due date of the fixture or within 24 hours of the reason for postponement becoming apparent.
+Fixtures in Divisions 5 & 6 (when there are 10 teams or less in the divison) and the Sunday competition, may be postponed during the season (by either team) where grounds become unavailable, clubs are unable to raise a team (1 request per club each season in Divisions 5 & 6) or where a fixture clash occurs, as long as sufficient notice is given.
+This notice must be at least 7 days (3 days for Divisions 5 &6 ) before the due date of the fixture or within 24 hours of the reason for postponement becoming apparent.
 The Fixtures Secretary must be informed of the change, with the club requesting the postponement responsible for notification of the change and the original home club responsible for notice of the rearranged date.
 Failure to comply may incur penalties as per Rule 8b.

 Any matches not played will be regarded as abandoned at the end of the season, with points awarded accordingly.